Energy in Mozambique: Hydroelectricity

-As of 2019, Mozambique had 2,185 MW of installed hydroelectric generation capacity, accounting for 92 percent of total national installed capacity of 2,375 MW.
+As of 2024, Mozambique's power system had an installed capacity of approximately 2.9 GW, dominated by hydropower, which accounted for about 74% of capacity, followed by gas at 15% and solar at 3%.

 The 2,075 megawatts Cahora Bassa Hydroelectric Power Station (CBHPS) across the Zambezi River, is the largest power station in Mozambique.
 The power station is operated by Hidroelectrica de Cahora Bassa (HCB), a Mozambican parastatal company.
 HCB sells 65 percent of its output (about 1,349 megawatts), directly to South Africa via the 1420 km Cahora Bassa–Johannesburg High Voltage Transmission Line.
 Some of the remaining 35 percent (about 726 megawatts), is exported to Zimbabwe and the rest is distributed to the northern provinces of Mozambique.

 There are over 3,400 megawatts of hydropower stations in the pipeline in Mozambique, the majority planned across the Zambezi River, including the 1,500 megawatts Mphanda Nkuwa Hydroelectric Power Station and the proposed 1,245 megawatts extension to the CBHPS.
 The country has over 3,000 megawatts of potential small hydropower sites across all regions.